By Publius Huldah

 Well, then!
 Here is the complete list of the President’s enumerated powers:

-- makes the President Commander in Chief of the armed forces when they have been called by Congress into the actual service of the United States.
+- makes the President Commander in Chief of the regular military, and of the Militia when they are called into the actual service of the United States.
 3

 - authorizes the President to require the principal Officers in the executive Departments to provide written Opinions upon the Duties of their Offices.